Apply to this Program

 - Very central location to Osaka and Kyoto

-- Applications must be submitted by the Wednesday after Thanksgiving for the fall and spring term.
+- Applications must be submitted by 11:59 pm on the second Wednesday after Thanksgiving for the fall and spring term.

 - A brief essay and the course planning form must be completed.